Efficient Discovery of Heterogeneous Quantile Treatment Effects in Randomized Experiments via Anomalous Pattern Detection: Supplementary Materials: Proofs of Lemmas and Theorems

 The next result we provide is a sufficient condition for guaranteeing that the detected subset will only include elements from the true subset ($S^{\ast} \subseteq S^T$).
-More specifically, we show that such a condition is sufficient strength of the affected data elements; or intuitively, for a given value $\delta$, the anomalous signals observed in every affected data elements is more than $\delta$-times that of the unaffected data elements.
+More specifically, we show that such a condition is sufficient strength of the affected data elements; or intuitively, for a given value $\delta$, the anomalous signals $r_\text{mle}(x)$ observed in every affected data element are more than $\frac{\delta}{\eta}$-times that of the unaffected data elements.